TExtubation/LoaLMP/README.md

 /home/myusername/scripts/yad-loki.sh &
 ```

+which starts the script into the background with "&"
 or to create a menu item to start the file

 ```
 /home/myusername/scripts/yad-loki.sh